What do we mean by Contribution margin and Gross margin?

 Fixed and Variable Costs and their impact on Calculation

-Fixed costs are those costs that do not depend upon the volume or quantum of goods or services that a firm produces or renders.
-They are the indirect or overhead costs which the company will incur even with zero production levels.
+Fixed costs do not depend upon the volume or quantum of goods or services that a firm produces or renders.
+They are the indirect or overhead costs that the company will incur even with zero production levels.
 These costs include rentals, salaries, interest expenses, etc. On the other hand, variable costs vary with every single unit of production of a product or offering of a service.
 In other words, variable costs are basically the marginal cost for the production of one extra unit or provision of additional service.
-Such costs include electricity charges, direct labor charges, and wages, raw material cost used in the production, etc.
+Such costs include electricity charges, direct labor charges, wages, raw material costs used in the production, etc.

 What are the key differences between the Contribution Margin and Gross Margin?

-Contribution margin and Gross margin both make use of the net revenue figure or net sales price figure for calculation purposes.
+Contribution margin and Gross margin both use the net revenue figure or net sales price figure for calculation purposes.
 Also, a business will always keep finding out ways to increase both the figures as high as possible for its well-being and to generate profits.
-Similarly, lower input prices such as direct material and labor will also have a positive effect on both the figures.
+Similarly, lower input prices such as direct material and labor will also positively affect both the figures.
 However, beyond these similarities, there are a lot of differences between these two concepts.
 And we will discuss below these differences:

 Fixed Costs and Variable Costs

-The concept of contribution margin solely takes into account the variable cost portion of the total cost.
+The contribution margin concept solely considers the variable cost portion of the total cost.
 The fixed cost portion, however, remains outside the consideration.

 Whereas gross margin calculation takes into consideration both the variable as well as fixed costs.
 COGS includes the variable portion of direct costs of material and labor related to production activities.
 COGS also includes the fixed cost portion like factory overheads.
 For example, COGS will include salaries for product quality checking and supervision staff.
 Also, it may include depreciation charges associated with plant and machinery directly used in production activity, etc.